masterno/Advanced-Calorie-Estimator/README.md

 This expanded our feature set from 5 initial inputs to 20, giving the model much more information to learn from.

 Model Selection: Why Lasso Regression?
-With so many new features, a standard LinearRegression model was at high risk of overfitting—learning the noise in the data rather than the true patterns.
+We initially explored a standard LinearRegression model, but with so many new features, it was at high risk of overfitting—learning the noise in the data rather than the true patterns.

-We chose a Lasso (L1 Regularization) model to solve this.
+To solve this, we upgraded to a Lasso (L1 Regularization) model.
 Lasso works by penalizing complex models and can shrink the coefficients of less important features all the way to zero, effectively performing automatic feature selection.
 This resulted in a simpler, more robust model that is better at generalizing to new, unseen data.

 Key Insights from the Model
 The final model produced some fascinating insights that go beyond simple formulas: